thestr4ng3r/mymcplus/README.md

 You can install it, including the GUI, using pip:

 ```
-pip install mymcplus[GUI]
+pip install mymcplus[gui]
 ```

-If you only wish to install the command line interface, simple omit the GUI extra:
+If you only wish to install the command line interface, simply omit the gui extra:

 ```
 pip install mymcplus